yayahc/ruby-sinatra-starter/README.md

 ## (5) erb
-erb is use to put your html file (your 'Hello !' for moment), in seperate file wo can call a css file So to try erb, in your app.rb replace your 'Hello !' by erb:page like :
+erb is template manager use to put your html file (your 'Hello !' for moment), in seperate file wo can call a css file So to try erb, in your app.rb replace your 'Hello !' by erb:page like :
 ```ruby
 #!/usr/bin/env ruby